How many fellows are in the Neonatal-Perinatal Training Program at UConn/Connecticut Children’s?

 What is the structure of the Neonatal-Perinatal Training Program?

-If fellows are meeting or exceeding expectations with regard to clinical training and progress with their scholarly project, they may request 1-3 months of flex time to pursue global health or other electives or do additional clinical or research time as needed to fulfill individual career goals.
+If fellows are meeting or exceeding expectations with regard to clinical training and progress with their scholarly project, they may request 1-3 blocks of flex time to pursue global health or other electives or do additional clinical or research time as needed to fulfill individual career goals.

 What are the on-call expectations?